The best Micro Four Thirds lenses

-As you probably know by now if you follow me on this blog, I’m passionate about photography equipment and I spend a lot of time on the lookout for new camera bodies and new releases in lenses.
-With all brands, the choices are becoming more and more important and you can clearly get lost in the jungle of lenses.
+As you probably know by now if you follow me on this blog, I’m passionate about photography equipment and I spend a lot of time on the lookout for new camera bodies and new lens releases.
+With all brands, the choices keep expanding and it is easy to get lost in the lens jungle.

-Today, I’m bringing you a guide to what I consider to be the best Micro 4/3 lenses of the moment, also known as MFT (Micro Four Thirds).
+Today, I’m sharing a guide to what I consider the best Micro 4/3 lenses right now, also known as MFT (Micro Four Thirds).
 We’re talking about lenses for mirrorless cameras here.
-Of course, the goal is not to offer you a complete guide of all the Micro 4/3 lenses available (there are too many but I will get there).
-Moreover, I have already made a complete guide of lenses for mirrorless cameras that I recommend according to your photography practice.
+Of course, the goal is not to give you a complete guide to all the Micro 4/3 lenses available (there are too many, but I’ll get there eventually).
+I’ve also already put together a complete guide of lenses for mirrorless cameras that I recommend based on the type of photography you do.

-This article will be particularly suitable for people wishing to upgrade to better equipment and/or equipment more adapted to their needs in photography.
-Indeed, we all start off with a kit lens, but it quickly reaches its limits depending on our uses.
-The goal is therefore to suggest which micro 4/3 lenses to upgrade according to your needs and very often your budget.
+This article is especially useful for anyone looking to upgrade their gear or choose equipment that better matches their photography needs.
+After all, many of us start with a kit lens, but it quickly reaches its limits depending on how we use it.
+So the goal here is to suggest which Micro 4/3 lenses to upgrade to depending on your needs and, very often, your budget.

-have finally published our full guide on Micro 4/3 mirrorless cameras.
-You will find all the latest cameras from Panasonic, OM-System and Olympus (although the brand has been acquired by OM-System).
+We’ve finally published our full guide to Micro 4/3 mirrorless cameras.
+You’ll find the latest cameras from Panasonic, OM System and Olympus (although the brand has been acquired by OM System).

-Do you want to go further and discover all the native and third-party lenses available for the Micro 4/3 mount?
-Feel free to have a look at our guide!
+Want to go further and discover all the native and third-party lenses available for the Micro 4/3 mount? feel free to take a look at our guide!

-As usual, I won’t repeat everything you need to know about choosing a lens in general, but I will remind you the basics in the scrollbar below.
-In order to know which Micro 4/3 lenses to move towards, it is still necessary to know and understand the essential elements to choose your lens and what they imply.
+As usual, I won’t repeat everything you need to know about choosing a lens in general, but I’ll go over the basics in the scrollbar below.
+In order to know which Micro 4/3 lenses to move towards, it is still necessary to know and understand the essential elements involved in choosing a lens and what they mean in practice.

 This is an extremely important point to understand when choosing your lenses.
-It clearly influences several important elements of your photo, such as the field of view obtained with the chosen focal length, the associated depth of field, the increase in ISO and more generally the image quality.
+It has a clear impact on several important elements of your photo, such as the field of view obtained with the chosen focal length, the associated depth of field, ISO performance and more generally, the image quality.
 I invite you to read the complete guide to understand which camera sensor size to choose?

-For the Micro 4/3, you will have to remember that the sensor has the dimensions of 17.3 x 13mm.
-It is a sensor that is therefore twice as small in size as a full frame sensor (known as 24x36mm).
-At the same time, it remains a sensor almost 9 times larger than the majority of sensors used in smartphones (eg: 1/2,3″).
-You’re going to tell me, who gives a damn, because anyway, I’m going to buy a 4/3 Micro lens and not a full frame one.
-That’s true, but as we’ll see below, having a smaller sensor will influence a lot your pictures and the options associated with them.
+For with Micro 4/3, remember that the sensor measures 17.3 x 13mm.
+It is a sensor that is therefore half the size of a full-frame sensor (often called 24x36mm).
+At the same time, it is still a sensor almost 9 times larger than most smartphone sensors (eg: 1/2,3″).
+You’re going to tell me, who cares, because anyway, I’m going to buy a 4/3 Micro lens and not a full-frame lens.
+That’s true, but as we’ll see below, having a smaller sensor will have a big impact on your photos and the creative options available to you.

 The focal length

-As a reminder, the focal length corresponds to the angle of the field of view you will have on a lens.
-The focal length can be fixed (eg: 25mm) or variable (eg: 70-200mm).
-You cannot zoom with a fixed focal length whereas a variable focal length allows you to do so.
-Shown in millimeters (mm) on the lens, it will always be the same.
+As a reminder, the focal length corresponds to the angle of view you will have on a lens.
+A focal length can be fixed (eg: 25mm) or variable (eg: 70-200mm).
+You cannot zoom with a prime lens whereas a variable focal length allows you to do so.
+Expressed in millimeters (mm) on the lens, it always remains the same.
 A 50mm remains a 50mm.
-It is the size of the sensor that will influence the result of a 50mm.
-Thus, regarding what we are interested in for the choice of your Micro 4/3 lens, you will have to do some mathematics to obtain the “equivalent focal length” to the rendering in full frame.
+It is the sensor size that will influence the result of a 50mm.
+Thus, for what interests us here for the choice of your Micro 4/3 lens, you need to do a little math to get the “equivalent focal length” compared with the rendering in full-frame.
 We often recommend a 35mm for street photography or a 90mm for portrait photography for example.
-However, these recommendations are made for full frame.
+However, these recommendations are made for full-frame.
 Remember, however, that the Micro 4/3 sensor is half the size.

-Thus, a 25mm on a Micro 4/3 sensor will give the equivalent of the field of view of a 50mm on a full frame camera body.
-A 45mm on MFT will give the equivalent of a 90mm on full frame, etc.
+So, a 25mm on a Micro 4/3 sensor will give the equivalent to the field of view of a 50mm on a full-frame camera body.
+A 45mm on MFT will give the equivalent to a 90mm on full-frame, etc.

 Maximum aperture and depth of field

-When we choose a lens, this is obviously one of the main parameters we will focus on: the maximum aperture of our lens.
-Noted as a number after the “f/”, this element indicates the capacity of your lens to collect light.
-The smaller the number, the brighter the lens is said to be.
-And vice versa.
-The aperture of a camera lens can be fixed (e.g. f/2.8) or sliding (e.g. f/2.8-4).
-In the latter, it simply means that the maximum aperture of your lens will vary according to the focal length you choose.
+When choosing a lens, this is obviously one of the main parameters we tend to look at: the maximum aperture of our lens.
+Written as a number after the “f/”, this element indicates how much light your lens can gather.
+The smaller the number, the brighter the lens.
+The reverse is also true.
+The aperture of a camera lens can be fixed (e.g. f/2.8) or variable (e.g. f/2.8-4).
+In the latter case, it simply means that the maximum aperture of your lens will vary depending on the focal length you use.

-Keep in mind that the aperture of a lens is important and allows you to take pictures faster (the aperture and shutter speed being directly related) but also influences the depth of field, i.e. the blurred area of your image.
-A bright lens (with a small f/ number) will allow you to better blur a background for example.
+Keep in mind that the aperture of a lens is important and allows you to use faster shutter speeds (the aperture and shutter speed being directly related) but also influences the depth of field, i.e. the blurred area in your image.
+A bright lens (with a small f/ number) will help you blur a background more easily for example.
 For more information, please refer to the articles on aperture, depth of field and focal length.

-As we have seen, the MFT sensor is half the size of the full frame sensor (24×36).
-As for the focal length, if you want to know what an aperture of f/2.8 represents in terms of depth of field on an MFT lens, you will have to multiply the number behind the “f/” by two.
+As we’ve seen, the Micro 4/3 sensor is half the size of the full-frame sensor (24×36).
+As with focal length, if you want to know what an aperture of f/2.8 means in terms of depth of field on an MFT lens, you will have to multiply the number after the “f/” by two.

-For example, a 25mm f/1.4 on mFT gives approximately the same result as a 50mm f/2.8 on FF.
-So, what does this result in?
-Quite simply that you will have to choose lenses with a very large aperture to obtain shallow depths of field as in Full Frame.
-So, although the exposure settings between a 45-150mm f/4-5.6 Panasonic on mFT and a 70-300mm f/4-5.6 on FF may be the same and give the same brightness, don’t be fooled on depth of field because the 70-300mm f/4-5.6 on FF would be closer to the 40-150mm f/2.8 from Olympus, which is much bigger and more expensive than the other one.
-If your goal is really to reduce the depth of field…you’re not necessarily going to get there by buying mFT mirrorless lenses with ultra-bright optics! (on the other hand, it will cost you a lot of money).
+For example, a 25mm f/1.4 on Micro 4/3 gives approximately the same result as a 50mm f/2.8 on full-frame.
+So what does this mean?
+Quite simply, you will have to choose lenses with a very large aperture to obtain shallow depths of field as in full-frame.
+So, although the exposure settings between a 45-150mm f/4-5.6 Panasonic on Micro 4/3 and a 70-300mm f/4-5.6 on full-frame may be the same and give the same brightness, don’t be misled when it comes to depth of field because the 70-300mm f/4-5.6 on full-frame would be closer to the 40-150mm f/2.8 from Olympus, which is much larger and more expensive than the other one.
+If your goal is really to reduce the depth of field…you’re not necessarily going to get there by buying ultra-bright Micro 4/3 mirrorless lenses! (on the other hand, it can cost you a lot of money).

-It’s a big topic of debate among photographers and I’ve already written a full article on the merits of choosing a fixed focal length or a zoom lens.
-Everyone will choose the type of lens adapted to their needs, practices and budget, but generally speaking, I would say that fixed focal lengths are often lighter, cheaper and brighter than zooms.
-In MFT, there are very nice bright fixed focal lengths such as the Panasonic 42.5mm f/1.2, the Olympus 25mm f1.2 or the Samyang 35mm f/1.2.
+This is a major topic of debate among photographers and I’ve already written a full article on the merits of choosing a prime lens or a zoom lens.
+Everyone will choose the type of lens that suits their needs, practices and budget, but generally speaking, I would say that prime lenses are often lighter, cheaper and brighter than zooms.
+In MFT, there are some very nice bright prime lenses such as the Panasonic 42.5mm f/1.2, the Olympus 25mm f1.2 or the Samyang 35mm f/1.2.

 For the MFT format, there are two types of stabilization: included in the camera body and in the lens.
-From the beginning almost, Olympus has built stabilized cameras while Panasonic introduced this technology in the new Lumix G cameras.
-Thus, the optics (even if not stabilized at the beginning) will be stabilized if you place it on a stabilized camera.
-Panasonic is selling more and more stabilized lenses that work just as well on their old non-stabilized bodies as on the new ones.
-At Olympus, almost all lenses (apart from a few recent ones) are not stabilized since they benefit from built-in image stabilization with the body (SWD-IS).
+Almost from the beginning, Olympus built stabilized cameras while Panasonic introduced this technology later in its Lumix G cameras.
+Thus, the optics (even if not stabilized at the beginning) will be stabilized if you mount them on a stabilized camera.
+Panasonic has released more and more stabilized lenses that work just as well on their old non-stabilized bodies as on the new ones.
+With Olympus, almost all lenses (apart from a few recent ones) are not stabilized since they benefit from in-body image stabilization (SWD-IS).
 Note also that the two stabilizations can be combined (the so-called dual IS).
 In general, you need a lens of the same brand as the body for it to work, which increases the performance of the stabilization a little more.

-The advantage of choosing a stabilized lens or not will depend on your photography practice.
+Whether it is worth choosing a stabilized lens or not depends on the type of photography you do.
 Generally speaking, for static subjects (landscapes, architecture, etc.), it may be more interesting to choose a stabilized lens rather than a bright lens.
-You will often shoot with small apertures (e.g. f/8) and take advantage of stabilized lenses to shoot handheld at very low shutter speeds.
-Conversely, for fast/moving subjects, it is often better to choose a bright lens rather than a stabilized one.
+You will often shoot with small apertures (e.g. f/8) and take advantage of stabilization to shoot handheld at very low shutter speeds.
+On the other hand, for fast/moving subjects, it is often better to choose a bright lens rather than a stabilized one.
 You will often need more speed than anything else.
-Stabilization is also very useful in video, for long focal lengths or to stabilize the focus for example.
+Stabilization is also very useful in video, for long focal lengths or simply to stabilize framing for example.

-Both brands divide their range into several choices.
+Both brands divide their lineup into several ranges.
 Olympus has chosen to divide its range in two.
-The entry-level MTF lenses are rated M.Zuiko while the Olympus Pro range is rated M.Zuiko Pro.
-Please note that the entire Olympus PRO range offers tropicalized lenses.
+The entry-level MFT lenses are labeled M.Zuiko while the Olympus Pro range is labeled M.Zuiko Pro.
+Please note that the entire Olympus PRO range offers weather-sealed lenses.

-Panasonic optics can be distinguished between the Lumix G range (from Panasonic) and the high-end lenses rated Leica DG, built in association with Leica, but sold for Panasonic.
+Panasonic optics can be distinguished between the Lumix G range (from Panasonic) and the high-end lenses labeled Leica DG, developed in partnership with Leica, but sold for Panasonic.

 This is also an important point to consider.
-Many photographers (like me) still use camera lens filters, especially for landscape photography.
-I am thinking in particular of ND filters, polarizing filters, or graduated neutral density (GND) filters.
-However, to my knowledge, there are two optics that require special filter holder systems in MFT optics: the Olympus 7-14mm f/2.8 and the Panasonic 7-14mm f/2.8, both categorized as wide-angle lenses with a curved front lens and an integrated non-removable lens hood.
-Apart from these two lenses, all other lenses of both brands can accommodate standard screw-in filters.
+Many photographers, myself included, still use camera lens filters, especially for landscape photography.
+I’m thinking in particular of ND filters, polarizing filters, or graduated neutral density (GND) filters.
+However, to my knowledge, there are two optics that require special filter holder systems in MFT optics: the Olympus 7-14mm f/2.8 and the Panasonic 7-14mm f/2.8, both wide-angle lenses with a curved front lens and an integrated non-removable lens hood.
+Apart from these two lenses, all other lenses of both brands accept standard screw-in filters.

 Third-party brands in MFT

-The article focuses on Micro Four Third lenses, but it should also be noted that several third-party brands offer lenses that fit very well on Olympus and Panasonic bodies.
-I am thinking in particular of Samyang/Rokinon (manual focus), Sigma, Tamron, Voigtlander, Tokina, Laowa, etc.
+This article focuses on Micro Four Third lenses, but it should also be noted that several third-party brands offer lenses that work very well on Olympus and Panasonic bodies.
+I’m thinking in particular of Samyang/Rokinon (manual focus), Sigma, Tamron, Voigtlander, Tokina, Laowa, etc.

 The best Micro 4/3 lenses

-Unlike guides on the best Canon and Nikon wide-angle lenses, I’m going to have to categorize this a bit.
-There are a lot of lenses available from Olympus and Panasonic, each more or less suited to your photography practice (portrait, wildlife, landscape, etc.).
-So, I decided to categorize my top picks as follows:
+Unlike my guides to the best Canon and Nikon wide-angle lenses, I need to organize this one a little differently.
+There are many lenses available from Olympus and Panasonic, each more or less suitable to your photography practice (portrait, wildlife, landscape, etc.).
+So I decided to categorize my top picks as follows:

 - The best Micro 4/3 portrait lenses